-There’s never been a bigger understatement than the social media status ‘it’s complicated’.
-When it comes to men in my life ‘it’s complicated’ started earlier than I have memories.
+There’s never been a more considerable understatement than the social media status ‘it’s complicated.’
+When it comes to men in my life, ‘it’s complicated’ started earlier than I have memories.
 When I look back over the years, I can draw lines in the sand at the events that changed the trajectory of my world.
 The lines did not stand out for me until after I was 50 years old.

 The First Line in the Sand

-I was born Angie Roberts in a little town of Van Buren, Arkansas in the early 1960s.
-It didn’t take my mom, a teenage bride, but just a couple of years to figure out she had made a huge mistake and the best thing for her baby girl was to get a D-I-V-O-R-C-E. WOW.
-In the early 60s that took some guts.
+I was born Angie Roberts in the little town of Van Buren, Arkansas, in the early 1960s.
+It didn’t take my mom, a teenage bride, but just a couple of years to figure out she had made a colossal mistake, and the best thing for her baby girl was to get a D-I-V-O-R-C-E. WOW.
+In the early 60s, that took some guts.

-In addition to the environment of the 1960s, my moms family did not have money, education, and didn’t own a home.
-This combination shows the strength she had to be able to walk away from an abusive situation at such a young age without much support.
+In addition to the environment of the 1960s, my mom’s family did not have money or education and didn’t own a home.
+This combination shows her strength to walk away from a scary situation at such a young age without much support.

-Mom was the oldest of 7 children, and I was blissfully happy growing up as the 8th child, in addition to being loved by my mother and grandparents I was cherished by my Aunt Charlene and adored by my five uncles.
+Mom was the oldest of 7 children, and I was blissfully ignorant growing up as the 8th child; in addition to being loved by my mother and grandparents, I was cherished by my Aunt Charlene and adored by my five uncles.
 Looking back, it was shocking at the dysfunctional and toxic world my mother’s family lived in and, by association, me.
 But not understanding was a gift.

 Another Line in the Sand

-One sunny day a very handsome man by the name of Fay Blount was discharged from the Army.
-The bus took him to his home town of Van Buren, Arkansas and dropped him off at the Nations Drive-In where my mom was waitressing and caught his eye.
-The minute he stepped foot on the ground he was wrapped around her finger the minute he walked in the door.
+One sunny day, a very handsome man by the name of Fay Blount was discharged from the Army.
+Not long after his arrival home, he went to eat at the Nations Drive-In, where my mom was waitressing, and caught his eye.
+He was wrapped around her finger the minute he walked in the door.

 The Lines Get Deeper

-One day, when I was seven years old, I was at my grandparent’s house and was playing with the little girl next door.
+One day, when I was seven years old, I was playing with the little girl next door at my grandparents’ house.
 She had a TON of toys!
-When I questioned my mother about why she had so many toys, she responded that she has two daddies.
+When I asked my mother why she had so many toys, she said she had two daddies.
 I immediately wanted two daddies!
 That’s the day my mother broke the news to me.
 I had another daddy!
 She reached out to him, but he said: “he did not have a child and wanted nothing to do with me.”
 She, of course, did not tell me that part.
 It was after I became a grandmother that I learned the fact that he didn’t want to see me.

-When mom was 27, she had a complete hysterectomy.
+When mom was 26, she had a complete hysterectomy.
 This event meant I would never have a sibling.
-But the awful part of that event was that they did not give this 27-year-old woman any hormones.
-This same period was punctuated with the fact that my grandparents got a divorce.
+But the awful part of that event was that they did not give this 26-year-old woman any hormones.
+This same period was punctuated by the fact that my grandparents got a divorce.

 Our family was emotionally comprised most of the time that year.
 It was tough.
-Faye Blount stayed by my side, being the father figure that I would always know and remember.
+Fay Blount stayed by my side, the father figure I would always know and remember.
 He would say, “I’m going out the door.
 Who’s going with me?”
-We would fish on Clear Creek or the Arkansas River, go to Pauls Bakery for maple bars and visit family all around town.
+We would fish on Clear Creek or the Arkansas River, go to Paul’s Bakery for maple bars, and visit family all around town.
 I loved going anywhere with that man!
-My favorite summer memories were spent at Blue Mountain Lake camping, swimming and fishing with the man who was always showing me how to live by going out the door.
+My favorite summer memories were spent at Blue Mountain Lake camping, swimming, and fishing with the man who was always showing me how to live by going out the door.

 The Canyon in the Sand

-Less than two years later, when I was 12 years old, the deepest line was drawn in the sand that would forever change my life.
+Less than two years later, when I was 12, the deepest line was drawn in the sand, forever changing my life.
 My daddy worked for General Tire and Rubber Company.
 It was a company picnic, and we were playing baseball.
 He and I were in the outfield when he said, “Go get your mother.”
-As I headed towards mom, I heard a scream and turned to see him on the ground.
+As I headed towards Mom, I heard a scream and turned to see him on the ground.
 At 31 years old, he had dropped dead of a massive heart attack.
 My poor mother was a widow at 29.

 During the 1970s, people did not talk about depression and did not get involved in anyone’s business, so she and I did the best that we could.
-Looking back, I can see where we were surrounded by people who were trying to help us from a distance.
+Looking back, I can see that we were surrounded by people trying to help us from a distance.
 It was a hard time.

 The Line That Led Down the Street

-The day finally came when I got to meet my ‘real’ grandparents, the Roberts family.
+The day finally came when I met my ‘real’ grandparents, the Roberts family.
 They lived just down the road and had my entire life.
-My friends at school went to church with them, their parents grew up with my real dad, and everyone knew them except me.
+My friends at school went to church with them; their parents grew up with my real dad, and everyone knew them except me.

-Many times I would stop out of the blue to visit with my grandparents.
+I would often stop out of the blue to visit with my grandparents.
 Every time I walked through that front door, I could see into the kitchen, and he would walk out the back door.
-Over the years, I have been able to build beautiful relationships with many family members from that side.
+Over the years, I have built beautiful relationships with many family members from that side.
 My grandmother was a saint and one of the most amazing people I have ever met.
 Our time together was brief, but I will always cherish the memories.

 The little house with the green shingles has been torn down.
-Mr. and Mrs. Roberts have passed on, and the family was never whole.
+Mr. and Mrs. Roberts passed, and the family was never whole.
 The man who shall not be named still exists.
-He still denies I was ever born even though our paths cross from time to time.
+He still denies I was ever born, even though our paths cross from time to time.
 Through the efforts of several amazing people, I was able to get the front door that hung on the house on 9th Street while they were tearing it down.
 My heart is pierced with love for the man who chose to be my daddy.
 Daddy, Fay Blount, taught me to fish, cherish family, and look forward to going out the door.
-I am thankful for all the devoted people in my life who have stood up and stepped up: teachers, preachers, friends, fathers of friends, and mostly my amazing uncles.
+I am thankful for all the devoted people who have stood up and stepped up: teachers, preachers, friends, fathers of friends, and mostly my amazing uncles.

 No More Lines